 When is the Google Home Mini release date?

 The Google Home Mini went on sale in the UK and US from 19 October, and you can order it from the Google Store now.

 Google announced the mini version of its Google Home speaker at its special event on 4 October 2017, alongside the larger Google Home Max, new Pixel 2 phones, the Pixelbook, and the Daydream View VR headset.

 Read our Google Home Mini hands-on review.

-How much will the Google Home Mini cost in the UK?
+How much does the Google Home Mini cost in the UK?

-The Google Home Mini will cost £49 in the UK and $49 in the US.
+The Google Home Mini costs £49 in the UK and $49 in the US.
 Conveniently, that's the exact same price as Amazon's Echo Dot, reinforcing the Home Mini's positioning as a direct rival to the Dot.